arcbtc/1.21/README.md

 * Optional access point broadcast from ESP32 for changing the wifi, description and sats amount (probably triggered by a physical switch).
 * Deep sleep power-saving mode when the device has been idle for a while.
-* Discuss with Acinq ability to search payment requests by description, to make it easier for multiple devices to be requesting payments.

 ![flowchart image](https://i.imgur.com/dZMuadn.jpg)